 It’s one thing to glimpse the mega-diverse flora, fauna and beauty of the Andean tropical forest outside of Quito, Ecuador; another entirely to understand and appreciate what you’ll see.
-Mashpi Lodge, a charter member of the National Geographic Unique Lodges of the World, set amid 3,200 acres of cloud forest in the Mashpi Biodiversity Reserve, assures that guests will be able to do both with its interactive Mashpi Laboratory, opened in July 2017.
+Mashpi Lodge, set amid 6,177 acres of cloud forest in the Mashpi Biodiversity Reserve, assures that guests will be able to do both with its interactive Mashpi Laboratory, opened in July 2017.

 Located right onsite just steps from the main Lodge, the Laboratory offers opportunity for guests to interact with and learn from Mashpi’s resident biologist and guides.
 The interior space of the Laboratory, stretching 65 sq. feet within a glass structure, is arrayed with myriad exhibits such as amphibian and reptile terrariums and pinned insects, including flamboyantly colored butterflies, bees and bugs.

 As innovative as the Lodge itself, the remarkable thing about the Mashpi Lab is that as well as being a functioning scientific facility, it is a showroom, museum and a hands-on biology classroom with an important mission.